hyperledger/bevel/docs/source/operations/fabric_networkyaml.md

 | organization.peer.type          | This field can be validating/non-validating*               |
 | organization.peer.gossipAddress | Gossip address of the peer                                 |

-`organizations` section contains the specifications of each organization.
+The `organizations` section contains the specifications of each organization.
-In the sample configuration example we have five organization under the `organizations` section
+In the sample configuration example, we have five organization under the `organizations` section

 The snapshot of an organization field with sample values is below
 ```yaml